AlisherAlseiit/demo-repo/README.md

 It means don't use git add . and add all the changes from different topics to single commit

 we can go further and use:
-1. git add -p name-of-the-file <=== -p gives us option to choose what line of changes to commit in this commit
+1. git add -p name-of-the-file <=== -p gives us option to choose what line of changes to commit in this file

 You can use fork in github to make a complete copy of others repo